Proudly supporting the

 Types of back pain in seniors

-Back pain is common in seniors due to influencing factors, from specific health conditions to the general ageing of muscles and bones.
+Back pain can be caused by lots of factors, from specific health conditions to the general ageing of muscles and bones.
 These result from natural physiological changes, lifestyle changes and wear and tear to the body over time.
-Pain in the back is also not concentrated in one specific area, with many people suffering pain in different areas of the back and with varying levels of discomfort.

 The_Ultimate_Position_of_a_Recliner_Chair_for_Back_Support_Back_Pain.png

-Degeneration of the discs and joints in your spine
+1. Degeneration of the discs and joints in your spine

 Spinal discs are like cushions between each of our vertebrae (spine bones) that help to keep us flexible and absorb daily shocks from movement.
 As the body ages, these discs become impacted, shrink in size and lose elasticity and moisture.
 This process reduces spinal flexibility and creates friction along the vertebra, increasing the likelihood of back pain and stiffness.

-Spinal Stenosis
+2. Spinal Stenosis

 Spinal Stenosis is an abnormal process that can happen when the space inside the spinal canal narrows, putting adverse pressure on the nerves that run the length of the back.
 Spinal Stenosis affects up to 11% of Britons over the age of 60 and sufferers of the condition experience intense pain in their lower back and legs.

 Because spinal discs shift and shrink with time, it’s common for them to move out of place.
 This is known as Spondylolisthesis, or commonly referred to as a ‘slipped disc’.
-Because one or several of the spinal discs are out of alignment, Spondylolistehsis causes radiating pain and numbness that can travel the length of the body from the neck down towards the legs and feet.
+Because one or several of the spinal discs are out of alignment, Spondylolisthesis causes radiating pain and numbness that can travel the length of the body from the neck down towards the legs and feet.

-Best position to sit in recliner chairs
+The best position to sit in a recliner chair

 The_Ultimate_Position_of_a_Recliner_Chair_for_Back_Support_Oak_Reclining.png